 (Note: If you cannot find the answer to your question in the FAQ’s below, please email: firstname.lastname@example.org

 WHAT IS THE FRANCES THORNTON MEMORIAL GALWAY BAY SWIM (FTMGBS)?

-The Galway Bay Swim – which in 2018 is in its 13th year is a 13km, guided swim that traverses Galway Bay.The swim from Aughinish in Co.
+The Galway Bay Swim – which in 2019 is in its 14th year is a charity swim that traverses Galway Bay.The swim from Aughinish in Co.
 Clare to Blackrock Diving Tower in Salthill is one of the longest (and friendliest) open water swims in Ireland and is the only bay swim crossing on the Wild Atlantic Way.

 - HOW MANY SWIM PLACES ARE THERE?

 There are 55 solo swimmer slots and 25 relay slots (teams of 2-4) for the 2019 bay swim.
 Unfortunately, as it is a popular swim, due to safety reasons and the availability of support boats, not all applicants can be offered a slot in the bay swim.